Cool Stories of the Truth - A New Mythology

 Lists the main pages and links to the best in theory of probability, combinatorics, statistics, mathematics.
 The very original formulas and theories are always backed by specific computer programs.
 The computers are so much faster and more accurate than the humans!

-Resources in Philosophy of Human-Computing-Beast
+Resources in Philosophy of Homo Computing-Beast

 The Truth and a new mythology...just a story in a mythical manner.